 2. Purchasing Too Many Individual Stocks

 A more targeted approach to diversification will produce better profits.
-Although financial advisers disagree on the exact number, the general rule of thumb is 20 to 30 companies.
+Although financial advisers disagree on the exact number, the general rule of thumb is to hold stock in 20 to 30 companies.
 This will give you optimal diversification without over-diversifying.

 3. Overusing Multimanager Products

 Although multimanager products can give you instant diversification, you might be better off with a more direct investment strategy.
-Funds of funds and feeder funds add extra levels of complexity and due diligence.
+This is even more important for those reaching retirement age and plan to start drawing from their investment accounts.
+Funds of funds and feeder funds add extra levels of complexity, due diligence, and fees.
 In reality, do you really need to pay your financial advisor to monitor an investment manager who is monitoring other investment managers?

 4. Maintaining Assets You Don’t Understand

 If you hold assets that you don’t understand, you could be taking on more risk than you realize.
 Private, non-publicly traded investments may provide more diversification, but their risks are often understated.
 The value of such assets is based on appraisals rather than market transactions.
 Therefore, non-publicly traded holdings could be riskier than they appear.
+Before buying into any new assets, you should discuss them with your financial advisor.
 Instead of unknowingly exposing yourself, choose assets you understand and that advance your investment strategy.

 Balancing Your Portfolio